 - Whether freewill is an illusion, or not

 By now you are ready to say “nominalism vs. realism, in different forms”.
 Well, sure, but what is not as commonly understood is that repeated patterns of logic do get clarified and then named over time, but not “solved”, and that it is the naming that is useful.
 We name logical patterns in order both to use and to avoid them, to push off from them, move beyond them.
 As long as we did not understand the pattern “nominalism vs. realism” we were doomed to rehearse it in perpetual ambiguity.

-These perpetual questions are remarkeable for the naive optimism that attends them, at first.
+These perpetual questions are remarkable for their naive optimism.
 It is youth that thinks “soon, just around the next corner, there will be the final definitive fact or argument that will finally clinch my side of the argument.
 One more book, one more essay, one more seminar.”
 But, no.

 Ashcan authenticity: “The most ugly version of anything is the most authentic one.”

 The term “Ashcan” comes from the school of painters, I think.
 These painters felt they should show the seamy and ugly side of the subject.

 But it is not just painting; many disciplines or communities have an ashcan stage.
 As a corrective, a stage on the way, it is not always stupid.
 It can be healthy IF the good, true, the beautiful are not drowned out in the process.
 Because, after all, any worthwhile discipline was born to love the good, true, and the beautiful, and it still exists solely for that first love .
 When the work of such love becomes lazy and focused on a superficial prettiness it can be good to expose the bone beneath the skin, to infuse new vigor into the school of dilettantes.
 But the mistake is to extract this one occasional, purgative stage from a larger dialectic and transfix it on the blackboard as a static and unbalanced definition of reality.